-The new order temporarily suspends current restrictions on payment of unemployment benefits during any week that an applicant also receives payouts of vacation pay, sick pay or personal time off (PTO) pay.
-Applicants now therefore can accept employer paid time-off benefits while also receiving unemployment.
+The new order temporarily suspends current restrictions on the payment of unemployment benefits during any week that an applicant also receives payouts of vacation pay, sick pay, or personal time off (PTO) pay.
+Applicants now therefore can accept employer-paid time-off benefits while also receiving unemployment.

 Executive Order 20-29 also now mandates, consistent with recent federal coronavirus relief legislation, that employers must notify separated employees that they are eligible to apply for unemployment insurance benefits.
 That federal legislation, the CARES Act bolstered state unemployment compensation benefits by adding an additional $600 per week in benefits through July 31, 2020, and extending the state payment obligation to 39 weeks, up from the standard 26 weeks.
 This mandate will be in effect through December 31, 2020.